 Level of reasoning skills and abilities needed to successfully accomplish the essential duties of this job.

-Intermediate personal computer skills, including electronic mail, routine database activity, word processing, spreadsheet, graphics, etc.
+Proficient personal computer skills including electronic mail, record keeping, routine database activity, word processing, spreadsheet, graphics, etc.

 CERTIFICATES, LICENSES, REGISTRATIONS

 Licenses, certificates, or registrations that are required to perform the essential duties of this job.

 How much on-the-job time is spent in the following physical activities?